Quantrail-Data/CH-Ops/docs/deployment/production.md

 You need:

 - A Linux server (Ubuntu 22.04/24.04, Debian 12, or similar)
-- A domain name pointing to your server's IP address (e.g., `chops.example.com`)
+- A hostname for the server.
+A public domain (e.g., `chops.example.com`) if you are exposing CHOps to the internet, or an internal DNS name or plain IP address if you are running it on a private network.
+A domain is not required.
 - SSH access to the server
-- Port 80 and 443 open in your firewall (for HTTPS)
+- If you expose CHOps publicly with automatic HTTPS: ports 80 and 443 reachable from the internet, which Let's Encrypt needs to issue certificates.
+On a private network this is not required; see the internal TLS options in Step 5.
 - Port 8123 accessible from the server to your ClickHouse® host (not from the internet)

 ---